Roboticol/Vegetable-Plant-Blight-Disease-Classifier/README.md

 # Vegetable-Plant-Blight-Disease-Classifier.
-This is an ML-Powered Project I'm working on which can, for now, classify what kind of blight disease a tomato/potato plant has.
+This is an AI project that identifies blight in leaves.

 ## How to run
 ### Installing main dependencies: